-Here is the review of the Ibanez JEM 7VWH Japanese version of the Steve Vai Classic.
-This one is approximately made in 2002.
+Review of the Ibanez JEM 7VWH Japanese version of the Steve Vai Classic made in 2002.

 Ibanez JEM 7VWH Japanese Made Guitar Review